 Another easy one.
 You can store bikes in your garage no problem.
-If you don't ride very often I would hang them up on hooks like the ones shown below from Amazon, so their tires don't warp after a prolonged sitting.
+If you don’t ride very often I would hang them up on hooks found at home improvement stores, so their tires don’t warp after a prolonged sitting.

 Books and Magazines

 You can store books, magazines, and other papers in a garage no problem.
 You do want to watch out for moisture, so keep them off the floor.

 I would use a sturdy plastic bin and lay the books flat.
 If you need to stand them up, make sure to pack them in tight, so they can’t fall over and warp.

 Make sure the container is tightly sealed so bugs and mice can’t get in.

 Yes, you can store Christmas decorations in your garage without any issues.
 Just be sure to wrap up the breakables in newspaper or bubble-wrap and place in a hard-exterior container like a plastic bin.

 The trick will be to get your fake Christmas tree back in the original box it came in!